In addition to university policies, the following activities are grounds for dismissal from the Graduate Nursing Program.

 - Falsification of records and reports including clinical documents, cheating on an examination, quiz, or any other assignment is basis for program dismissal.

-- Academic honesty is an expected behavior of all students.
+- Academic integrity is an expected behavior of all students.
 Academic dishonesty may include, but is not limited to, cheating, plagiarism, fabrication, copying or printing of online exams, and knowingly assisting others in an act of academic dishonesty.
 Students who engage in academic dishonesty in any form, even as a first offense, place themselves in jeopardy of receiving a failing grade for the assignment or course, as well as dismissal from the nursing program and University.
 Policies and procedures governing academic dishonesty can be found in the Student Rights and Responsibilities section of the University Bulletin.
 Cheating on an examination, quiz, or any other assignment will be a basis for dismissal from the program.

 - Plagiarism, as defined in the University Bulletin, is the intentional reproduction of another person’s ideas, words, or statements without acknowledgment.
 Students must give credit when using the works of others and are expected to properly reference the use of: 1) direct quotes; 2) another person’s ideas or opinions; or 3) any borrowed statistics, facts, or other materials.
 Failure to properly give credit to others’ work is a form of academic dishonesty (University Bulletin, Student Rights and Responsibilities).